ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/ml-overview.md

 When improving the data, you can create artificial data (a.k.a data augmentation).
 This will work well most of the time.
 The whole error analysis is an iterative process, keep doing it and always aim to improve the data than the model.

 If you would like to learn more about modern error analysis, I recommend you watch DeepLearning.AI [event](https://www.youtube.com/watch?v=06-AZXmwHjo&t=28s) called "A Chat with Andrew on MLOps: From Model-centric to Data-centric AI."

-### Evaluating the Model

-When you have done a great job of getting a working model, it's time to evaluate it on unseen or test data, not on training data.

-And when the model works well on the test set, here comes the last step.

 ### Deploying a Model